An Alpine Adventure Tour

 - Designed for Australians & New Zealanders

-Discover the breathtaking scenery of the French and Swiss Alps from the remarkable Aiguille du Midi, to the meadows of the Bernese Oberland, see Zermatt and the mighty Matterhorn, ride across the breathtaking Alps on the Glacier Express and explore delightful Lake Garda.
+Discover the breathtaking scenery of the French and Swiss Alps from the remarkable Aiguille du Midi, to the meadows of the Bernese Oberland, climb high into the mountains to the Jungfraujoch, see Zermatt and the mighty Matterhorn, ride across the breathtaking Alps on the Glacier Express and explore delightful Lake Garda.

-- Ride in panoramic carriages on the amazing Glacier Express, passing over chasms and through the mighty Alps, to explore ancient Chur
+- Ride in panoramic carriages on the amazing Glacier Express passing over chasms and through the mighty Alps

-- Explore D’Annunzio’s extraordinary Villa and Gardens, and enjoy a wine tasting and dinner at the Redaelli de Zinis wine estate
+- Enjoy a wine tasting and farewell lunch at the Redaelli de Zinis wine estate

 Are the mountains calling you?